Emotional Intelligence and Leadership Effectiveness: Bringing Out the Best

 Time for an honest self-appraisal.
 Would most people who you’ve worked with you say that you bring out the best or the worst in them?

-When I reflect on my own career and the various reasons I either left companies or was willing to move laterally, it was always because of a poor relationship with a manager.
+When I reflect on my own career and the various reasons I left a role, it was always because of a poor relationship with a manager.

 For most of us, it’s easy to name the individuals who have brought out the best in us — and maybe easier still to name people who have brought out the worst.
 These memories are significant because of the way these managers made us feel.